What Is PIM Software?

 Distributors

 Distributors deal with both downstream and upstream data feeds.
-They can process a huge amount of varied product catalogs, images and videos.
-So they need to have rapid and robust processes in place.
+They can process a huge amount of varied product catalogs, images, and videos.
+They need to have rapid and robust processes in place.

 PIM streamlines the management and distribution of product data across multiple channels in multiple languages.
 So distributors have total confidence in the quality of the product data being published.